byroncollins/hpa-example/README.md

 # Stop load

-We will finish our example by stopping the user load.

-In the terminal where we created the container with busybox image, terminate the load generation by typing "\<Ctrl\> + C".

-Then we will verify the result state (after a minute or so):
+Stop the performance load by typing `ctrl+c` in the terminal used to build the busybox container and run the load.